csirmaz-lit/Primus-Vittason/book.md

 “This difference between (the) I and everything else is vital and primeval.
 It gives rise to the Experience, and it is only after learning to experience and appreciate this difference that we can start to understand what the I can be.
 We call it the **Primeval Difference**.

-“And so we can add to our statements about the Experience:
+“Now we can add to our statements about the Experience:

 “‘The Experience is the contradiction between my body being precious and unique, as it is me; but at the same time similar to all other bodies.’